All Episodes

 Thank you very much.

-It uh it changes our country.
+It changes our country.

 I mean, our country is a very different country than it was six months ago.

-And uh people like Tim are coming.
+And people like Tim are coming.

-We had Mike Run in yesterday, we had uh all of the the big great companies that you read about, you don't know about, but you read about many of them were making products outside of our country.
+We had all of the big, great companies that you read about, you don't know about, but you read about.

-Foolishly we lost them.
+Foolishly, we lost them.

 If we had the right person sitting in that seat, that would have never happened 20 and 30 years ago.